Help & Documentation

 cart.shipping_total total shipping cost for the items in your cart, including taxes

-cart.total grand total of your shopping cart, including taxes and total shipping cost
+cart.total grand total of your shopping cart, including taxes, discount and total shipping cost

 cart.attributes